All of us are volunteers in APS NSW! We are motivated by our passion for Australian native plants and their habitats.

 - Menai has 2 commercial nurseries and operates Mondays and Tuesdays.

 - Blue Mountains operates the Glenbrook Native Nursery, which is open Wednesdays and Saturdays although open on other days for growing work.
+Other activities generally on Wednesday afternoons include:

 - Newcastle operates its nursery at the Hunter Wetlands Centre on Thursday mornings.